-a clinical management system for students enrolled in health profession
+a clinical management system for students enrolled in allied health

 minimum requirements, you need to contact the Educational Coordinator

 immediately.There are certain things you, as the student, are

 responsible for as you rotate through the clinic:

 will be responsible for creating an e-Portfolio that features your academic and

 clinical achievements.
 You may wonder "why are we doing

 this?"
 Just as electronic applications for employment have become